ABOUT OPEN DOORS

 Aaron Goldman, Founder

-Aaron Goldman is the founder of AREC and a member of Open Doors executive committee.
+Aaron Goldman is one of the founders and board chair of AREC and a member of Open Doors executive committee.
 He has leveraged deep relationships within Atlanta’s multifamily real estate community to create unique public-private partnerships.

 Aaron has served as the Board Chairman for AREC since its inception.
 His dedication to the cause of homelessness and his ground-breaking approach earned him Hope Atlanta’s 2016 “Heroes for Hope Award.”
 Aaron has worked in real estate for almost two decades and earned a degree in real estate from the University of Wisconsin.